DodgyMurx/startup-cambridge.github.io/index.md

 # Startup Cambridge
-A local community to help building new businesses in Cambridge / UK.
+* A local community to help building new businesses in Cambridge / UK.
+* The focus is on the University of Cambridge but we will also list useful links for outside this academic ecosystem.

 This overview is available under the domain [startup-cambridge.com](http://startup-cambridge.com).